Bachelor of Business Administration (Honours) in Accounting and Finance (Full-time, 4 years)

 (i) Applicants seeking admission to full-time Bachelor's degree programmes on the strength of non-HKDSE qualifications are required to hold one of the following qualifications for English language:-

-- A Test of English as a Foreign Language (TOEFL) score of 550 or above for the paper-based tests, OR a score of 80 or above for the internet-based tests; OR
+- A Test of English as a Foreign Language (TOEFL) score of 80 or above for the internet-based test OR 550 or above for the paper-based test; OR

 - An overall Band Score of 6 in the International English Language Testing System (IELTS).

-- For applicants applying on the strength of GCE results, Grade C or above in GCSE / IGCSE / GCEOL English or equivalent.
+- For applicants applying on the strength of GCE results, Grade C / Grade 4 or above in GCSE / IGCSE / GCEOL English or equivalent.

 - For applicants possessing IB qualifications, Level 4 in English.